Stripe Connect Payout Guide for Publishers

 Withdrawal Steps

-- Go to Wallet in your publisher dashboard
+- Go to Balance in your publisher dashboard

-- Confirm your available balance covers the amount you want to withdraw
+- Confirm your withdrawable balance covers the amount you want to withdraw

 - Enter the withdrawal amount